VirtoCommerce/vc-build/docs/CLI-tools/build-automation.md

 ```console
 vc-build compress (with no args)
 ```
-Pack module into a distribution bundle zip that ready to be transferred to another platform instances or published.
-Executing this command in a module root folder, will put resulting zip into the `artifact` folder.
+Pack the build artifacts into a distribution bundle zip that is ready to be transferred to a developer platform instance or published.
+Executing this command in a module root folder will put the resulting zip into the `artifact` folder.

-This target normally checks and excludes from the resulting zip the all files that names are enumerated in these mutiple sources:
+This target normally checks and excludes from the resulting zip all files which names are enumerated in these multiple sources:

-- [global module.ignore](https://raw.githubusercontent.com/VirtoCommerce/vc-platform/dev/module.ignore) file that is managed by VC team
+- [global module.ignore](https://raw.githubusercontent.com/VirtoCommerce/vc-platform/dev/module.ignore) file that is managed by the VirtoCommerce team
-- local `module.ignore` file taken from the root folder of the module
+- local `module.ignore` file that is taken from the root folder of the module

 ### Example: